How to comply with ‘Natasha’s Law’

 The law aims to protect people with allergies by providing potentially life-saving information on the labels of food ‘prepacked for direct sale’ (PPDS).
 This is food packaged at the same place it is served to consumers.
 It can include food that customers select themselves, pre-wrapped products kept behind a counter and food sold at mobile or temporary outlets.

-All food businesses should check if ‘Natasha’s Law’ affects them and, if so, what action is needed to comply with the new allergen labelling requirements.
+All food businesses should check if ‘Natasha’s Law’ affects them and, if so, what action is needed to comply with the allergen labelling requirements.

 What is PPDS food?